shreyasarunesh/OpenDomainQA/README.md

 ## Quick Demo of interactive Session

-For interactive Session as illustrated bellow, run the __interactive__.py file.
+For interactive Session as illustrated bellow, run "__interactive__.py" file to get answers to open domain questions.

+The default reader model for interaction is BERT-base and MSR with Top_K_N = 10 paragraphs.

 In the example, Top Predicted answer is the algorithm that selects the best answers among the top listed Answers displayed in the table.

 ```bash
 __interactive__.py